Descriptions of some of the most popular hiking trails in Iceland.

 3. Skógar - Þórsmörk (Fimmvörðuháls between Eyjafjallajökull glacier and Mýrdalsjökull glacier)

-Distance 20 km, estimated walking time 7-9 hrs., Elevation increase/decrease 1000m.
+Distance 20 km, estimated walking time 8-12 hrs., Elevation increase/decrease 1000m.
 The trail takes us from the old school center "Skógar" between the glaciers "Eyjafjallajökull" and "Mýrdalsjökull" over to "Þórsmörk".
 This is probably the most popular hiking trail in Iceland as it is relatively short but it can also be very dangerous because of sudden changes in weather that can occur in any season.
 It can be calm and fine on the lowland but as you climb up to 1000 meters you can get heavy winds, pitch-black fog or even snowstorm.
 There are two huts on the way for shelter in case of bad weather.
+Accommodation has to be booked and paid in advanced.
+We book in the hut Baldvinsskáli send us an email [email protected] to book accommodation.
+That's a new hut that was built in 2013.

 4. Herðubreiðarlindir-Svartárkot í Bárðardal, Öskjuvegurinn (the Askja hiking trail)